 How To Check For Changes In Cervical Position With Cervical Mucus?

 If you want to ascertain the pregnancy with the changing cervical position, you must also pay attention to the cervical mucus.
 The mucus changes with the approaching ovulation and helps you determine the fertile time.
-Before or post ovulation, the mucus remains thicker and stickier.
-During ovulation, it becomes clear, stretchy, and slippery like raw egg white, to facilitate the smooth movement of the sperms (4).

 Is It A Reliable Pregnancy Test?